TCHouseOwl/sevenconceptsmedia.github.io/index.md

 # Welcome to Seven Concepts Media

-We publish concise, practical print‑on‑demand books on leadership and strategic advantage.
+We publish concise, practical print‑on‑demand books.
+We specialize in business books but welcome other genres.

-## Our Titles
+## Our Current Titles

 - [All Books →](/books/)

-## Our Business Titles
+## Business Titles

 - **Beyond Strategic Leadership** — [Buy on Amazon](https://…)
 - **Women in Leadership** — [Buy on Amazon](https://…)